-The emission source at each building stack location are updated at the start of the model run, and afterwards at every interval specified by the option emis_domestic_update_interval, which is 300 seconds by default.
+The emission sources at each building stack location are updated at the start of the model run and again afterward at every interval specified by the option emis_domestic_update_interval, which is 300s by default.
 A user-defined target temperature, with a default set to 15 °C (VDI, 2013), can be defined through the option emis_domestic_base_temperature, where domestic heating is assumed to be turned on when the ambient temperature falls below this target temperature.
-On the other hand, the option emis_domestic_heating_degree specifies the annual cumulative temperature (in degrees) to be heated above the ambient temperature to the target temperature, with a default value of 2100 K. The diurnal heat usage profile can be defined on an hourly basis via the option hourly_diurnal_profile, where the user can specify an hourly weighting to represent aggregate anthropogenic activity for the region of interest.
-As default, the CAMS diurnal profile for residential and commercial combustion, defined under the GNFR sector C (other stationary combustion) is used (Kuenen et al., 2022).
+On the other hand, the option emis_domestic_heating_degree specifies the annual cumulative temperature (in degrees of temperature) to be heated above the ambient temperature to the target temperature, with a default value of 2100 K. The diurnal heat usage profile can be defined on an hourly basis via the option hourly diurnal profile, where the user can specify an hourly weighting to represent aggregate anthropogenic activity for the region of interest.
+As default, the CAMS diurnal profile for residential and commercial combustion, defined under the GNFR sector C (other stationary combustion), is used (Kuenen et al., 2022).
 The compact factors and energy demands for each building type (see Appendix B) can be provided with the options emis_domestic_compact_factors and emis_domestic_energy_demands.
 The default values for both are defined in Table B2.

-Meanwhile, emissions factors are to be presented in a name-value pair, where the species names are defined with the option emis_domestic_species_names.
+Meanwhile, emission factors are to be presented in a name-value pair, where the species names are defined with the option emis_domestic_species_names.
 The corresponding emission factors are provided on the basis of unit energy consumed with the option emis_domestic_species_emission_factors.
-The emission factors for airborne species are to be presented in the unit of mol TJ-1, and those for particulate species (such as PM10) and other inert species are to be presented in kg TJ-1.
-As the definition of chemical species in the PALM model system is mechanism-specific, the user must supply the appropriate species names and emission factors, and is thus encouraged to refer to Table B3 for representative values of emission factors with different furnace technologies.
+The emission factors for airborne species are to be presented in units of mol TJ^{-1} and those for particulate species (such as PM{10}) and other inert species are to be presented in kg TJ^{-1} .
+As the definition of chemical species in the PALM model system is mechanism-specific, the user must supply the appropriate species names and emission factors and is thus encouraged to refer to Table B3 for representative values of emission factors with different furnace technologies.

-Further, for LOD 0, two additional variables defined in static file are to be read as input.
-The first is stack_building_volume, which indicates the (i, j) cell location of each building stack, and their corresponding building volume (V_B) , typically assigned to each building belonging to a unique building ID.
-The second is building_type, which contains type of the building (β) defined in Table B1, from which the compactness factor (Φ_β) and energy demand (E_β) , in Table B2 for example, can be found.
-While the onus is on the user to ensure correctness of all parameter input values are sound, all user inputs will be inspected, in which invalid entries will be replaced with default values listed in Appendix B. In addition, a lower limit of zero is imposed on all emission values to ensure a seamless model run.
+Furthermore, for LOD 0, two additional variables defined in the static file are to be read as input.
+The first is stack_building_volume, which indicates the (i, j) cell location of each building stack and its corresponding building volume (V_B) , typically assigned to each building belonging to a unique building ID.
+The second is building_type, which contains the type of building (β) defined in Table B1, from which the compactness factor (Φ_β) and energy demand (E_β) , e.g., in Table B2, can be found.
+While the onus is on the user to ensure correctness of all parameter input values, all user inputs will be inspected, in which case invalid entries will be replaced with the default values listed in Appendix B. In addition, a lower limit of zero is imposed on all emission values to ensure a seamless model run.